Rei-SwitchBot/faq/en-us/Water Leak Detector.md

 Tap Then That "Add".

 Search and add the service you want as an action. - For instance, choose Email as an action, then you will receive an email when Water Leak Detector reaches the condition.

-5．If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.